edmarkovich/pi-productivity/README.md

 - Pattern to recognize done and undone tasks

 ## Running it
-- **Make sure to follow the configuration section above** or you will be instantly disapointed.
+- **Make sure to follow the configuration section above** or you will be instantly disappointed.
 - The basic way to run this is just `python3 src/productivity.py`
-- I run this on a headless Pi in a screen session. the `run` script is what I execute inside of screen.
-This redirects error and output into /tmp/productivity which I look at when troubleshooting.
+- I run this on a headless Pi in a screen session. the `run` script is what I execute inside of `screen`.
+This redirects error and output into `/tmp/productivity` which I look at when troubleshooting.
-  - In order to save wear and tear on the SD card, my /tmp is mounted as a ram disk.
+  - In order to save wear and tear on the SD card, my `/tmp` is mounted as a ram disk.
   - As I run the Pi headless, I execute a few other commands to minimize power draw and keep the Pi as cool as possible using the `low-power` script.
 This probably doesn't make any real difference.